accelbread/flakelight-zig/README.md

 `zigFlags` allows overriding of the flags passed to `zig build`.

-`zigDependencies` will have to be set if `build.zig.zon` contains dependencies.
-Set it to a function that takes the package set and returns a zig package cache path.
+`zigPackages` allows providing Zig packages that the project depends on.
+Set it to a function that takes the package set and returns an attrset of zig packages.
+The attr names should be the zig package hash.
+This may be left unset if the project has no dependencies or if all the dependencies use the `git+<url>#<git-rev>` package url format.

+`zigSystemLibs` allows adding libraries needed for building the project.
+It should be a set to a function that takes the package set and returns packages to be added to the main package's nativeBuildInputs and the to the devshell.

 ## Configured options